angelobo/SemPubEvaluator/README.md

     php run.php data/SemPub2016/queries/Task3_queries_TD.csv data/SemPub2016/gold-standard/Task3/TD/ mySubmission/ output/

 The command compares the given results (available in the ``mySubmission/`` folder) with the expected results according to the gold-standard.
 The results of the evaluation will be made available in the ``output/`` folder.
+Please open ``output/index.html`` to read the evaluation report.

 To run the evaluation on the Task 2 Training Dataset use:

     php run.php data/SemPub2016/queries/Task2_queries_TD.csv data/SemPub2016/gold-standard/Task2/TD/ mySubmission/ output/

+Please open ``output/index.html`` to read the evaluation report.